-All parliament jokes aside, recently a good friend of mine got married and I had the honor of making her look extra special on her big day.
+All parliament jokes aside (only Trinis will get that), recently a good friend of mine got married and I had the honor of making her look extra special on her big day.
 During the bridal trial, she said something to me that no client had ever said before.

 She said," Shaina, you know, the you are one of the few people to ever do my makeup and your breath doesnt smell."

 I was baffled for a minute; actually it was more like speechless and then we burst into scandalous laughter.
 I thanked her kindly while she proceeded to tell me her bad experience.

 As makeup artists and beauty professionals, do we ever think twice about our breath as we are so close to people's faces?
 Makeup takes about an average 45 minutes to complete and you are going to be in someones face for that long!
 For one, I am always conscious of my breath for a couple reasons:

 Im almost always in someones face, either talking or testing products.
 Most times its the first measure of contact.
 I rather them remember me for having a wonky lash day than a temporary trip to the land fill.

 If it aint right, I dont feel comfortable.
 Desperately searches for 'The Lord of the Mints' (or a tooth brush, which ever is convenient at the time).

 I owe it to clients to provide quality service in a comfortable environment.
 Imagine a client spending $300+ to get their makeup done and cant breathe!